kashrathod19/CSRF-DVWA-SOLUTION/README.md

 # How CSRF Works
 1)User Authentication: The user logs into a web application (e.g., a banking site) and receives an authentication token, typically stored in a cookie.

 2)Attack Setup: The attacker creates a malicious website or email containing a request that will be sent to the target web application.
-This request is crafted to perform an action on behalf of the authenticated user, such as transferring money or changing account details.
+This request is crafted to act on behalf of the authenticated user, such as transferring money or changing account details.

 3)User Interaction: The user, while still logged into the target web application, visits the malicious website or clicks on a malicious link.